 Ongoing (weekly) sessions: £50

-Appointments are available Monday to Friday during the day and also on Thursday evenings.
+Appointments are available Monday to Friday during the day and some evenings.